-\textbf{Evaluation Metric} With the limited image perturbation, we compare the methods by the drop of the accuracy.
-The lower accuracy is the better.
-For open set recognition, we use two evaluation metrics, \emph{i.e.}, Recall@K and mean average precision (mAP). \textbf{Recall@K} is the probability that the right match appears in the top K of the rank list.
+\textbf{Evaluation Metric.} With the limited image perturbation, we compare the methods by the drop of the accuracy.
+The lower accuracy indicates that the adversarial examples make more true matches receive low ranks.
+For image retrieval, we use two evaluation metrics, \emph{i.e.,} Recall@K and mean average precision (mAP). \textbf{Recall@K} is the probability that the right match appears in the top-K of the ranking list.
 Given a ranking list, the average precision (AP) calculates the space under the recall-precision curve. \textbf{mAP} is the mean of the average precision of all queries.
-For closed set recognition, we use the Top-1 and Top-5 accuracy. \textbf{Top-K} is the probability that the right class appears in the top-K predicted classes.
+For image recognition, we use Top-1 and Top-5 accuracy. \textbf{Top-K} is the probability that the right class appears in the top-K predicted classes.